mviereck/x11docker/README.md

  - Package `kaptain` is not available in repositories of debian 9 and Ubuntu 16.04.
 You can install [kaptain for debian jessie](https://packages.debian.org/jessie/kaptain) respective [kaptain for Ubuntu 14.04](http://packages.ubuntu.com/trusty/kaptain) instead.
  - x11docker-gui can look ugly on GTK based systems. x11docker-gui is managed by `kaptain` which uses QT4.
 You can use `qtconfig`, select GUI style GTK+ and save this setting with `[CTRL][S]`.
   - Option `--nxagent` only supports US keyboard layout.

-# Questions?
-You can ask questions in [issues section](https://github.com/mviereck/x11docker/issues).
-Use it like a forum.